 (If we cannot distinguish $\nu_{\alpha R}$ with $\nu_{\beta R}$ by any means, we can define $\nu_{1R}$ and $\nu_{2R}$ as $\nu_{\alpha R}$ and $\nu_{\beta R}$, and then we can regard $V$ as the identity matrix.
 In this case, the CP phase cannot be observed, but we consider the general case here.)
 The Dirac mass term of the Hamiltonian is diagonalized by the above mixing matrix as

 It is emphasized here that the chirality does not change in the transformation (\ref{flavor-mass}).
 In other words, $\nu_{\alpha L}$ and $\nu_{\beta L}$ with left-handed chirality can be represented by the linear combination of $\nu_{1L}$ and $\nu_{2L}$ with also left-handed chirality.
-This is the reason why we name these two kinds of states ``chirality-flavor eigenstates" and ``chirality-mass eigenstates''.
-The time evolution equation for the chirality-mass eigenstates is given by
+This is the reason why we name these two kinds of states ``flavor eigenstates'' and ``mass eigenstates''.
+The time evolution equation for the mass eigenstates is given by

-Next, let us rewrite the above equation to that for the energy-helicity eigenstates to diagonalize the Hamiltonian compretely.
+Next, let us rewrite the above equation to that for the energy eigenstates to diagonalize the Hamiltonian competely.
 Exchanging some rows and some columns in (\ref{eq55}), we obtain the equation,